cloudfoundry/bosh_exporter/FAQ.md

 ### How can I get more detailed metrics from each VM?

-If you want to get more detailed VM system metrics, like disk I/O, network traffic, ..., it is recommended to deploy the Prometheus [Node exporter][node_exporter] on each VM.
+If you want to get more detailed VM system metrics, like disk I/O, network traffic, ..., it is recommended to deploy the Prometheus [Node Exporter][node_exporter] on each VM.

 ### What are the caveats when using this exporter?